tbzlucas/tbzlucas/README.md

 </div>

 Started in Scratch at 12, shipping extensions by 16, full web apps, bots and games by 18.
 Self-taught, end to end.
-Computer Science at Bristol next.
+Currently studying Computer Science at Bristol.

 ### Stack